 Sofia is not action-packed like South America or Asia, but it's super cheap, very safe and within throwing distance of a handful of other amazing countries.

-Make sure to check out Worldpackers work exchange and volunteer programs in Sofia!
+Check out Worldpackers work exchange programs in Sofia!

 14. Barcelona, Spain